titomiguelcosta/hammer/README.md

 HAMMER
 ======

-With gobie and checks with debug mode on
+With gobie and check runs on

 API by developers for developers
 --------------------------------